zanzix/zanzix.github.io/site/posts/3-rec-idris.md

 ```
 But it would involve the same amount of boilerplate as before.

 The problem is that we are essentially declaring each concept twice - once as a constructor, and once as a function consuming it.
-What we would like is to do declare it once, and derive the rest from that single declaration .
+What we would like is to do declare it once, and derive the rest from that single declaration.

 Now, Semiring has the type `Type -> Type`, and so does SemiringAlgebra.
 So we want something of the type `(Type -> Type) -> (Type -> Type)`.
 This turns out to be fairly straightforward: